 Breast cancer has been a focus of my clinical practice.
 We have demonstrated that insulin resistance and weight gain are common consequences of cytotoxic therapies, but not radiation and surgery alone.
 Strategies that limit weight gain is a focus of our survivorship program.
 In addition, we have collaborative projects to develop a diagnostic test for women with premalignant breast lesions.
 This population is growing due to improved screening, but for whom treatment options are unclear.
 Several medications can reduce the risk of developing breast cancer by 50% however, many women are not inclined to take medication for prevention.
 Since only 20% of women with premalignant breast lesions develop cancer, diagnostic tests are critical to identify the subset of patients who will benefit from preventive therapies and the ~80% for whom treatments are unnecessary.

 As Co-Director of the Rays of Hope Center for Breast Cancer Research, I participate in translational research and have actively fostered the development of a Breast Research Registry.
 This provides a growing resource of women who have consented to provide personal and clinical data as well as tissues for research projects.
 They have also consented to be re-contacted for follow-up.
-We are presently consenting >100 new patients annually but can be increased to ~300 given the patient volume.
-The Registry provides a valuable resource to quickly identify patients for potential studies related to interventions and to improve survivorship.
+We are presently consenting over 1000 women.
+We have recently initiated a Metastatic Breast Research Registry for metastatic breast cancer patients, which will include clinical information, blood samples and tissue.
+The registries provide valuable resources to understand models that predict development of breast cancer, to study factors associated with response to treatment and to quickly identify patients for clinical trials.

 - AB Harvard University, 1977

 - Research Associate, Dana Farber Cancer Institute, 1977-1978

 - Residency, Internal Medicine, The New York Hospital, 1983-1985

 - Fellowship, Hematology/Oncology, The New York Hospital, 1985-1988